gadsbytom/data_modelling_pyspark/README.md

 # Pyspark ETL
 ---
-A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
-Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+The ETL job should create a data lake from unstructured data from a ficticious music app, containing song data and user log data.
+The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs from the app.

 ## Purpose of the project
 Build an ETL pipeline for a data lake hosted on S3, with the following steps: